gsohler/openscad_web/tutorial/docs/python_new.md

 ## existing functions are improved

 Some of the existing functions got additional useful parameters

+### union, difference

+Specify r or fn as an additional parameter and the new created common edges get nice roundings

 ### circle gets an angle parameter